 8 a.m Breakfast at Palacio Cafe

 Breakfast burritos were invented in Santa Fe, and no visit to the city would be complete without sampling one.
 Fortunately, the dog-friendly Palacio Cafe serves them up daily to hungry diners.
 Sit on the patio with your pooch and try one of their meat- or veggie-loaded burritos served “Christmas-style,” smothered in green and red chile sauces.
 Pancakes, omelets and breakfast tacos are other menu favorites.
-Order Fido a side of bacon for $3 to make his tail wag!
+Order Fido a side of bacon to make his tail wag!

 10 a.m.
 Paint with your Pup